Irikos/rip_currents/README.md

 Details, logs, datasets, and other resources related to our paper presented at the CVPR 2023 NTIRE Workshop, titled "Rip Current Segmentation: A Novel Benchmark and YOLOv8 Baseline Results", are located in the folder: Rip Current Segmentation: A Novel Benchmark and YOLOv8 Baseline Results .

 Please note that the content of this specific folder is frozen to preserve the information exactly as it was at the time of the paper's publication.
-However, you may find an updated version of this information in the main repository, reflecting our ongoing work and improvements in this area.
+However, you may find an updated version of this information ~~in the main repository~~ on the RipVIS website, reflecting our ongoing work and improvements in this area.

 ## Citations
 **Rip Current Segmentation: A Novel Benchmark and YOLOv8 Baseline Results**